Meadow Meets the Goats - **Cues**

 None of the cues used in the training session shown below are verbal.
 All behaviors were taught using capturing and shaping.
 Clicker training for our pups begins when they are four weeks old.

-Situational cue - Our pups have been taught that being on leash means that they are connected to us, in that they are working in close partnership with us, but that we expect them to move freely in front of us and investigate everything.
-We begin to teach this to the pups when they are eight weeks of age.
+Situational cue - My pups have been taught that being on a leash means that they are connected to me, in that they are working in close partnership with me, but that I expect them to move freely in front of me and investigate everything.
+I begin to teach this to the pups when they are eight weeks of age.
 So, the use of a harness and long line is a situational cue to the pups.

-Situational cue - Our pups are taught that they are to come through a gate only when positioned to do so.
-We place the pup's nose facing the opening of the gate, with the dog's body between the handler and the fence.
-When we open the gate we expect the pup to dart through the opening, and then turn and wait for us to close the gate.
+Situational cue - My pups are taught that they are to come through a gate only when positioned to do so.
+I place the pup's nose facing the opening of the gate, with the dog's body between the handler and the fence.
+When I open the gate, I expect the pup to dart through the opening and then turn and wait for me to close the gate.

-Our dogs are reinforced for offered behaviors we would like to see more of.
-We don't ask for these behaviors - we don't cue for them - but we thank the dogs when the behaviors happen.
-In the video below you will see Kathy reinforce Meadow for calm behavior near her.
-Through Kathy's touch and verbal praise she is staying connected to Meadow and the good choices she is making.
+My dogs are reinforced for offered behaviors I would like to see more of.
+I don't ask for these behaviors - I don't cue for them - but I thank the dogs when the behaviors happen.
+In the video below, you will see the handler reinforce Meadow for calm behavior near her.
+Through the handler's touch and verbal praise, she is staying connected to Meadow and the good choices she is making.

 This whole training session was one minute and forty seconds long, or short.
 Perfect!

-And now, extra credit opportunity here, if you'd like to raise the bar for yourself as a trainer go back and watch the video again, but this time only watch Kathy.
+And now, extra credit opportunity here; if you'd like to raise the bar for yourself as a trainer, go back and watch the video again, but this time only watch the handler.
 Study every move she makes; every slow, measured, intentional move.
 Study her posture.
 She set Meadow up for success before they even entered the field.
 She "read" Meadow flawlessly throughout the encounter, letting the pup set their pace from beginning to end.
-Through her posture and proximity to Meadow she conveyed to Meadow supreme confidence in her, and Meadow felt this, which helped her stay mindful in what could have been a provoking situation.
+Through her posture and proximity to Meadow, she conveyed to Meadow supreme confidence in her, and Meadow felt this, which helped her stay mindful in what could have been a provoking situation.